-Whether the sun is shining or it’s pouring with rain, it’s always a good idea to have some ideas for fun activities for kids up your sleeve, so how about getting creative and making up some great masks?
+Whether the sun is shining or it’s pouring with rain, it’s always a good idea to have some ideas for fun activities for kids like getting creative, so how about making up some great masks?

 - Plain paper plates